sbagh/stockExchange/README.md

 -  Created 5 microservices are: user accounts, user portfolio, stock data, stock ordering, and order matching
 -  Implemented communication between microservices through RabbitMQ using the AMQP protocol
 -  Implemented websockets using socket.io to provide real-time updates to the browser
+-  Implemented a user signup and login authentication system using a JWT, libraries used are jsonwebtoken for sgining, argon2 for hashing and verifying passwords, and crypto for secret key generatoin

 ### Next steps: